Keyboard shortcuts

 • vpn.octalarm.com

-In this example, the IPv4 address of the Octalarm alarm dialler is 192.168.1.10.
+Example 1: firewall rules based on DNS name, all ports IPv4 address of the Octalarm alarm dialler is 192.168.1.10.

 192.168.1.10/24allconfig.octalarm.nl